- Fixed an issue that could impact an integrity poll if the device indicated a buffer overflow.

 - Added Retry Attempts for the following requests: Integrity Poll, Event Poll, Disable Unsolicited, Data Set Exchange, Automatic Tag Generation, and Explicit Reads/Writes.

-- Added the new "Max Timeouts" property (located in the Communications tab of Device Properties).
+- Added the new "Max Timeouts" property (located in the Communications tab in Device Properties).

 - Fixed an issue where a Disable Unsolicited Request would not be sent when only one or two of the classes are configured with Unsolicited Messages disabled and no class is configured with Unsolicited Messages enabled.